 Knowledge is key to using your analytic results to their fullest.
 The Spectrum Agronomic Library provides you with useful information that will help you to better understand the complex science of agronomy.
 Our agronomists will be continually adding original and reprinted articles, so check the library regularly for new information.

-The paper discusses the importance of soil pH, high and low nitrogen requiring varieties, phosphorus and potassium fertility of apple trees.
+The paper discusses the importance of soil pH, nitrogen requirements, as well as phosphorus and potassium fertility of blueberries.
 And it does not end here; the paper goes into the secondary nutrients of calcium, magnesium and sulfur and their usage as well as application recommendations.
-From here the grower can also fine tune their fertility program further by looking at boron, zinc, manganese, copper and iron requirements of apple trees.
+From here the grower can also fine tune their fertility program further by looking at boron, zinc, manganese, copper and iron requirements of blueberries.

 Soil analysis is used to express the approximate availability of nutrient to plants.
 There is no soil extractant used that will indicate the exact amount of that nutrient which will be available during the growing season.
 Soil chemistry is too dynamic and complex to interpret such results.
 That is why universities, consultants and laboratories have done research on the addition of fertilizer based on soil analysis results.
 At Spectrum Analytic, Mehlich 3 is the primary extractant in use.
 There are other extractants that we can perform upon request for additional fees.